Exact Diagonalization of Sums of Hamiltonians and Products of Unitaries

-\bf Equivalence of unitary and Hermitian Newton cradles. \rm We can show that the left multiplication of a unitary operator by a representation of the group $U(1)$ is equivalent to the addition of a weighted rank $1$ projector to a Hermitian operator.
+\bf Equivalence of the unitary and Hermitian cases. \rm We can show that the left multiplication of a unitary operator by a representation of the group $U(1)$ according to \cref{unite} is equivalent to the addition of a weighted rank $1$ projector to a Hermitian operator.
 The equivalence is established by this Cayley transform:

+Let us recall here that the addition of Hermitian operators does generally not amount to the multiplication of the corresponding unitaries when mapping Hermitian operators to unitary operators by exponentiation.
+Instead, one then needs to deal with the unwieldy Baker Campbell Hausdorff formula \cite{BCH}.
+In contrast, we have shown here that by mapping Hermitian operators to unitaries via the Cayley transform, the addition of Hermitian operators (projector by projector) to a given Hermitian operator exactly amounts to the left multiplication of unitaries ($U(1)$ element by $U(1)$ element) onto a corresponding unitary.